acoppes/acoppes/site/_drafts/tdd-games.markdown

 [TDD (Test Driven Development)](https://en.wikipedia.org/wiki/Test-driven_development) is a technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it, and repeat.

-In this blog post I want to go from that theory, to this in practice:
+In this blog post I want to go from that theory, to something like this in practice:

 <div class="post-image">
 <video width="100%" controls>